 Click below for a preview a past Industry Spotlight Event:

 Connections consists of social events designed to encourage networking and collaboration among entertainment professionals of color, including the Film Lab's Annual Holiday Gala!
 For up-to-the-minute news and information on our events, please join us on Facebook (www.facebook.com/AAFilmLab) and follow us on Twitter (@asamfilmlab)!
 To receive event invitations, email your name, area of interest and geographic location to Daryl King at Connections@film-lab.org

 Production & Original Content (AAFL TV)

 The Film Lab, through President and actor Jennifer Betit Yen, launched a bold new original content production arm in August 2013!
-For more, please see our AAFL TV channel, YouTube channel and Tumblr account!
+For more, please see our AAFL TV channel, YouTube channel and Tumblr, Instagram and Pinterest accounts!
 The Film Lab's first television series, Film Lab Presents, hosted by Jennifer Betit Yen, premiered on NYCLife on March 5, 2014.
 Sesaons 1-3 originally aired on New York's city channel and on CrossingsTV, among others.
 Season 4 aired in April and May 2015 an Time Warner Cable, CrossingsTV, Xfinity, and more.
 Catch past episodes on Video on Demand!
 The Film Lab also airs a television program on CrossingsTV with episode 1 airing September 14, 2014.
 To find out how YOU can submit content, visit the AAFL TV page.

 72 Hour Shootout Filmmaking Competition